Morrison House (Harrisonburg, Virginia)

 Morrison House was a historic home located at Harrisonburg, Virginia.
-It was built between 1820 and 1824, and was a two-story, brick Federal style town house with a two-story, brick rear ell.
+It was built between 1820 and 1824 for Joseph Thornton, and was a two-story, brick Federal style town house with a two-story, brick rear ell.
 It had a metal sheathed side-gable roof and interior end chimneys.

 It was listed on the National Register of Historic Places in 1971.
-The house was demolished in February 1982.
+The Morrison House was one of the few early homes remaining in downtown Harrisonburg, and stood in an excellent state of preservation until 1982.
+In February 1982, the Wetsel Seed Company demolished the house for use as a parking lot.